UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 Agriculture and Natural Resources

 Crawford County Extension does not currently have an ag agent.
-We continue to assist clients through in-office and on-site consultations, phone calls and emails with the assistance of the Taylor/Peach County Ag Agent.
-Our office continues to send soil, water, forage, insect, weed and plant-disease samples to UGA labs for processing.
+We continue to assist clients through in-office visits, phone calls, and emails.
+Our office continues to send soil, water, forage, insect, weed, and plant-disease samples to UGA labs for processing.

 4-H Youth Development